Why a Galaxy Watch Active is still great for iPhone users

 If you prefer not having to charge your watch every night and want the reassurance that it’ll easily last through one entire day, the Apple Watch is a serious pain.

-In terms of charging time, both the Apple Watch and the Galaxy Watch Active take 2 hours to reach 100% charge (or 90% in 1.5 hours).
+In terms of charging time, most Apple Watch models (with the exception of the Series 6) and the Galaxy Watch Active 2 take about two hours to reach 100% charge (or 90% in 1.5 hours).

 3. Most features are iPhone-compatible

 Most people just assume that iPhones are completely incompatible with the Samsung Galaxy Watch Active 2.
 In fact, you can still do most things: receive all notifications that get sent to your watch, track step counts, heart rate and other health stats, monitor sleep and stress levels, listen to music downloaded onto your watch, stream Spotify when connected to WiFi and even browse the net.